AlfredoCubitos/mnotes/README.md

 ### Compiling for Android

-If you want to run this App on Android, you have to install openSSL first as descriped [here](http://doc.qt.io/qt-5/opensslsupport.html)
+If you want to run this App on Android, you have to install openSSL first as descriped [here](https://bibuweb.de/2018/11/17/building-openssl-for-qt-and-android/)

-I followed [this example](https://www.ip6.li/node/52) to compile libssl.
-To configure I used `./Configure shared -fPIC -fPIE -pie android-armv7` and left off the last 3 lines With the `shared` option the libs were installed in the source directory.
+You can also use the ssl-libraries in the lib directory

 **New Features in this version:**
 ---------------------------------

 * OnenNote feature removed
-* compatible with Qt 5.10
+* compatible with Qt 5.11

 **Old Versions**